Nerwyn/Nerwyn/README.md

 ### [A super customizable universal tv remote for Home Assistant](https://github.com/Nerwyn/android-tv-card)

 -   Supports many different smart TV, media, and personal computer platforms out of the box.
--   A variety of physical interactions such as taps, double taps, hold taps, multi-touch, swipes, touchpad swipes, and mousepad drags consistently across many different browsers. webviews, and devices.
+-   A variety of physical interactions such as taps, double taps, hold taps, multi-touch, swipes, touchpad swipes, and mousepad drags consistently across many different browsers. webviews, and devices.'
+-   A user configurable layout using any number of buttons, sliders, and touchpads.
 -   Keyboard input for most supported platforms.

 ### [A custom widgets module for Home Assistant](https://github.com/Nerwyn/service-call-tile-feature)